-The Thanksgiving season is one of the most dangerous times of the year for you and your loved ones to be on the roads in the St. Louis area.
+The holiday season is one of the most dangerous times of the year for you and your loved ones to be on the roads in the St. Louis area.
 The number of car accidents and fatalities that occur spike considerably around this time of year.
 This is partially due to the increase in traffic.

 Halloween is here, which means it is time to dress up and have fun.
 Whether you are taking your children trick-or-treating or you are going over to a spooky party, it is crucial for you to be safe when you are walking around.
 Drunk or inattentive drivers can hit you or your children and cause serious injuries.